Legal aid in the United States: California

+Historically California is home to the first OEO program to aid rural areas, while also being state-wide.
+Founded in 1966, California Rural Legal Assistance (CRLA).
+Initially they were unknown, but CRLA hit the ground running, fighting for farmworkers first, successfully suing to stop the importation of braceros to possibly be used as strike breakers against the union protests by the United Farmworkers of America (UFW) and suing Governor Reagan to stop him from cutting back funding for Medi-Cal.
+Today CRLA services 43,000 low-income rural Californians, with 18 offices located all throughout rural California.

 The 2009 Sargent Shriver Civil Counsel Act created a number of pilot programs that advanced representation in civil aid cases regarding basic human needs to assess the benefits of civil legal aid, and the logistics of wider implementation.
 A 2017 study examined 10 of these legal aid programs, and found that recipients of aid had greatly improved prospects in eviction cases.
 67% of cases settled, an increase of 33% compared to self pro per (self represented) cases.
 Critically, the study found that, "while all Shriver clients received eviction notices, only 6% were ultimately evicted from their homes."
 If income requirements are not met, legal aid organizations in California funded by the Legal Services Corporation cannot provide services to constituents.
 This disproportionately affects Latinos/as living in California.

 The San Francisco Board of Supervisors passed an ordinance in 2012 declaring its intention to make San Francisco the first city to guarantee a right to counsel.
 In June 2018, San Francisco implemented a "Right to Counsel" program guaranteeing legal representation to tenants facing eviction.

 Currently, the Los Angeles City Counsel is considering "Right To Counsel" legislation that may look very similar to those being enacted in New York and San Francisco.